AndersDeath/diary2/000-current.md

 # 22 October - Sunday - Yerevan - 388 day of immigration

 The weekend has been finished.
+I am sad.